iis2h/RobotSeeker/README.md

 RobotSeeker is fast and reliable python tool that grabs `robots.txt` files from a bunch of subdomains

-#### Why is grabbing robots.txt useful ?
+> Why is grabbing robots.txt useful ?
+>
-`robots.txt` can include sensitive information and endpoints intended to be hidden
+> robots files can include sensitive information and endpoints intended to be hidden

 ## Features